All Episodes

 I said, let's ask them.

-Okay, will you allow provisions of the Patriot Act to help ensure that no infiltration occurs at the porch no matter who owns these things?
+Okay, will you allow provisions of the Patriot Act to help ensure that no infiltration occurs at the porch, no matter who owns these things?

 Because it's so risky there.

-Will you allow continued support or permit continued support for the President's national security agency, foreign intelligence surveillance?
+Will you allow continued support or permit continued support for the president's national security agency foreign intelligence surveillance?

-Will you do well Feingold's just said, no, no, we're not going to do that.
+Well, Feingold's just said, no, no, we're not going to do that.

 We don't give one diddly squat about it.